eigerco/uniffi-zcash-lib/README.md

   * We wanted to favor a better user experience of the packages.
 Similar to what a pure language lib looks like.
 * Why the dependencies are so weighty (~50MB) ?
   * We include the `Sapling` [crypto setup](https://z.cash/technology/paramgen/) in the shared library.
 That way, users do not need to download them separately.
 This is needed for doing `Sapling` transactions.
-* I am developing with `Xcode`.
+* I am developing with `Xcode` or `macos` in general.
 Where i can find the files to include them on my project ?
-  * By following the step 1 of [build locally](#-building-the-packages-locally) instructions you should get all files by free.
+  * By following the step `2` of [build locally](#-building-the-packages-locally) instructions you should get all files by free.
 Then there is documentation [here](https://mozilla.github.io/uniffi-rs/swift/xcode.html) and a example application [here](https://github.com/mozilla/uniffi-rs/tree/main/examples/app/ios).
 If you have any problems, please, open a [new issue](../../issue/new).
 We are happy to know about your endeavors.